 Top 5 Things to Do at Gallery Weekend Mexico

-Looking for the best things to do at Gallery Weekend in Mexico City?
-Gallery Weekend Mexico is a weekend devoted to contemporary art, attracting avant-garde artists, renowned art professionals and art enthusiasts — all set against the background of one of the world’s best food cities.
-This year, Gallery Weekend Mexico will take place September 21-24, 2017 in 35+ galleries across Mexico City.
+Looking for the best things to do at Gallery Weekend Mexico in Mexico City?
+This weekend devoted to contemporary art attracts avant-garde artists, renowned art professionals and art enthusiasts — all set against the background of one of the world’s best food cities.
+This year, Gallery Weekend Mexico will take place September 20-23, 2018 in 47 galleries across Mexico City and will feature work by 165 artists.
 So if you’re headed to Mexico, it’s worth timing your visit to catch this exciting event.

 If you’re looking for free things to do in Mexico City, you can’t go wrong attending Gallery Weekend Mexico.
 It’s one of the newest additions to the worldwide movement that began in Berlin and takes place in Vienna, Madrid, New York and Chicago.